Banks Peninsula: Pigeon Bay

-Pigeon Bay has a walking track which follows the eastern side of Pigeon bay out to the head of the bay.
+Pigeon Bay has a walking track along the eastern side out to the head of the bay.
 It takes about 4 or 5 hours to walk there and back.
 It has spectacular coastal views.
-There are a number of holiday homes in Pigeon bay as well as a yacht club and a camping ground.
-Pigeon Bay most likely gained its name from early whalers seeing the large number of pigeons (kererū) in the forests of Pigeon Bay.
+There are a number of holiday homes in Pigeon Bay, and a yacht club and camping ground.
+Pigeon Bay most likely gained its name from early whalers seeing the large number of pigeons (kererū) in the forests there.
 The first reference to Pigeon Bay was in 1836.

 Captain Langlois celebrated his "purchase" of Banks Peninsula on 9 August 1840 by raising the French flag and conducting a 101 gun salute at Pigeon Bay.

 HMS Britomart visited Pigeon Bay towards the end of August 1840 conducting the first hydrographic survey and reinforcing British sovereignty of Banks Peninsula.

 Little Akaloa

 Little Akaloa is named "little" to distinguish it from Akaroa.
+The spelling difference reflecting earlier local Māori pronunciation of 'r' as 'l'.
 It was spelt Hakaroa until 1864.
 Feral goats have been a problem in Little Akaloa but a successful cull of them in early 2019 is helping eradication efforts on Banks Peninsula.

 A moonfish (150 cm long) washed up on the beach at Little Akaloa in 2013.
 They are more commonly found further north.

 Farming around Little Akaloa is a mainstay of the economy. with accommodation providers being a second.
 Camping at the Little Akaloa Domain is popular in summer.
 The beach has a boat ramp.